Pixel-Pushers-1/MonoZelda/README.md

 ### Infinite Game Mode
 Players can choose to play an infinite mode that moves Link through a series of rooms.
 Link needs to kill all enemies in the room before moving to the next.
 This sequence goes on infinitely or until Link dies.

+### RPG Elements
+Link can now level up!
+There is an xp bar at the top along with level number that is updated when link picks up orbs from killing enemies.

+**Every Level:
+- Recover Health
+- Gain Defense(reduces damage)
+**Every 5 Levels:

+- Link does more damage
+- Sword color changes
+- Cloak color changes

 # Sprint 4

 ## Sprint 4 Pull Requests